Let’s travel back in time to the eve of my 25th birthday.

 My brother smiled, his eyes so big and so round you could see the whites all the way around them.
 Was he on Adderall?
 He looked like a complete psychopath.

 “Anyway this, right here—” he bellowed, pointing to me, “This is your biggest fan!
 She kicked me because she’s like so embarrassed and starstruck and excited to meet you.
-She loved you on The L Word.
+She loved you on that lesbian TV show.
 She’s seen you in concert like 5,000 times.
 She’s obsessed with you.”

 “Thanks for supporting my work,” she chirped.
-Then her girlfriend put a protective arm around her perfectly bronzed shoulder and whisked her away.
+Her girlfriend put a protective arm around her perfectly bronzed shoulder and whisked her away.
+I watched them walk away all LA thighs.
 My dreams were pronounced dead on the spot.
+My brother and I stood there, with stagnant, stealth East Coast thighs.

 “How could you do that to me?!
 I told you I wanted to be friends with her!
 We’re at a house party, not an album signing!”
 I angrily whispered to my brother, as I fantasized about tackling him to the ground.